JohnnyXavier/johnnyxavier.github.io/_posts/bmc_anvil/2023-05-22-bmc-showcase-intro-disclaimer.md

 scheduling...
 The scheduling started to grow with shrinkages and multiple accounts and metrics...

-By the time I had above 100 endpoints, several services and a completely modeled DB, the idea of adding a front end started forming...
+By the time I had above 100 endpoints, several services and a completely modeled DB, the idea of adding a front-end started forming...

 Given that I am mainly **not** a front-end developer, I decided to buy an admin template and connect the back-end to it myself to see what I had